thotheod/devbox-custom-image/README.md

 3. Create a Project
 4. Run the the Bicep deployment
 5. Attach the Gallery created by the bicep to the Dev Center
+6. Create a Dev Box Definition in the Dev Center